DataDog/hiring-engineers/answers.md

 https://app.datadoghq.com/dashboard/gek-bgr-27h/mymetric?from_ts=1639782997319&to_ts=1639786597319&live=true

-Datadog makes it easy to import their collection to Postman by offering a quick button to get set up in Postman which can be found here: https://docs.datadoghq.com/getting_started/api/.
+Datadog makes it easy to import their collection to Postman by offering a quick button to get set up in Postman which can be found [here](https://docs.datadoghq.com/getting_started/api/).

  Figure 9